Mark Johnston (philosopher): Biography and career

-Academic Work
+Contributions

 Though he first published in formal logic, working on a general solution to the reflexive paradoxes, over his career Johnston has gone on to make influential contributions in a wide range of fields including ontology, cognitive science, philosophy of mind, epistemology, religion, value theory and the ethics of investing.

 Johnston is known for (i) deflating the significance of the method of cases for philosophy, pointing to just how the empirical psychological theory of concepts undermines conceptual analysis as an interesting way for philosophy to proceed, (ii) emphasizing the authority of affect, (iii) explaining the straightforward coherence of wishful thinking and self-deception, (iv) offering the idea of response-independence as a measure of the objectivity of a discourse, (v) proposing an account of object perception as the presentation of external objects in a sensory-motor field, prior to the entertaining of truth evaluable perceptual contents, (vi) introducing the original, pre-Lewisian distinction between perduring and enduring, developing a distinctive partial endurance account of identity over time for those persisting material things that are not "ontological trash," (viii) examining the prospects of relativism about the self, (ix) providing a straightforward account of constitution as the relation between a thing and its dependent parts, (x) developing a general account of hylomorphism in terms of Nelson Goodman’s idea of relations that generate, arguing that Nelson Goodman and Harry S. Leonard’s widely accepted mereology does not provide the general theory of the part-whole relation, but only characterizes the simplest and most trivial wholes, the mereological sums, (xi) developing both the so-called “personite” and other fellow-traveler worries problems for reductive accounts of personal survival, and the remnant person problem for the view that we are essentially animals.

 In a recent work—On the Basis of Morality: Will in a World of Species-Relative Value—Johnston has addressed the question of the ground of moral status, claiming that to be able to be morally wronged one need not be a full moral agent, but merely a conscious valuer of value, i.e., a will capable of acting to secure species-relative values presented by way of valenced modes of conscious presentation.
 In that sense he takes us to be on a par with many of the other animals.
 Herein, he suggests, also lies the hint to the solution of the personite problem and its troubling “animalite” variant.
 Johnston maintains that we, and the other animals that are moral subjects capable of being wronged, are embodied wills.
 Wills endure, while their embodiments are ontologically trashy perdurers.
 Reductionists about personal identity over time, such as Derek Parfit in Reasons and Persons miss the very enduring thing, an individual will, that makes ethical life workable, Johnston argues.